ljo/exist-tei-graphing/README.md

 constitutes interaction in your project.

-These can also be weighted by giving a numeric value to the @sortKey attribute of the <relation>
+These can also be weighted by giving a numeric value to the @sortKey attribute of the &lt;relation&gt;
 element.

 Of course you can also create other types of graphs based on dynamic data.

 ## Functions
-There are currently one main function:
+There is currently one main function:

 ###graphing:relation-graph
 graphing:relation-graph($listPersons as element()+, $listRelations as element ()+) as node()

-Serializes a relation graph based on provided persons and relations.
+Serializes a relation graph based on provided persons/organisations and relations.
 All other parameters use default values.

 Parameters: